 – parental alcoholism/misuse of drugs

 – living in a financially poor household

 – living in a single parent household

 – being taken into care by the local authority

-– being placed in an institution young offenders
+– being placed in an institution for young offenders

 – being in constant conflict with parents/primary caregivers